Type Ia supernovae interacting with a close circumstellar material (SNe Ia-CSM) are SNe Ia inside planetary nebulae (SNIPs): Scenarios of normal SN Ia in 2026

 I will describe the scenarios from least to most likely (right to left in Table \ref{Tab:Table1}) and refer to some of the properties, challenges, and difficulties listed in the table; the rest are clear from the table and its caption.

-I first explain the incompatibility of the four scenarios with the observations I will discuss in Section \ref{sec:Fractions}, namely, the claim that $f_{\rm SNIP} > 0.5$ (Section \ref{sec:intro} and \citealt{Soker2025Tycho}).
+I first explain the tension between the four scenarios with the observations I will discuss in Section \ref{sec:Fractions}, namely, the claim that $f_{\rm SNIP} > 0.5$ (Section \ref{sec:intro} and \citealt{Soker2025Tycho}).
 The planetary nebula that an asymptotic giant branch (AGB) progenitor of a WD expels disperses into the interstellar medium within $\approx 10^6 \yr$.
 Therefore, for the ejecta of an SN Ia to collide with an old planetary nebula (a SNIP), the explosion should occur within $\approx 10^6 \yr$ after the formation of the second WD in scenarios with two WDs.
 When two WDs come close together due to gravitational waves, the typical time will be much longer.
 Therefore, scenarios involving the merger of two WDs or their spiraling into proximity will not account for a large fraction of normal SNe Ia being SNIPS.
+The crude estimate of the PN shell lifetime for interaction with the SN ejecta comes from the largest PNe.
+For example, the PN Sh 2-216 has a radius of $\simeq 1.7 \pc$ (e.g., \citealt{Tweedyetal1995}), and an expansion velocity of $<4 \km \s^{-1} $(\citealt{Reynolds1985}).
+This PN is still observed and intact.
+When it reaches a radius of $\simeq 10^{19} \cm$, twice as large as its present age, its age would be $\approx 8 \times 10^5 \yr$.
+This is the source of the estimated $10^6 \yr$.

 \textit{The WD-WD collision (WWC) scenario.} Studies show that the WWC scenario, where two unbound WDs collide and ignite (e.g., \citealt{Glanzetal2025b} for a recent study), contributes much less than one per cent to normal SNe Ia (e.g., \citealt{Toonenetal2018}).
 I therefore consider this scenario's contribution to a significant fraction of normal SNe Ia highly unlikely (see the last column of Table \ref{Tab:Table1}).
-Also, the two unbound WDs might not have an old planetary nebula around one of them.
+Also, the probability for an old PN is low, as the dynamical interaction that leads to a collision typically takes a very long time $ \gg 10^6 \yr$.